 JoaquiTrillo, Dicky Bachmann, JojoLastimosa, and Tomas Lozano were in complete agreement in their belief that a team sport teaches children how to interact with other children.
 Teamwork and hard work instill discipline and these values serve them well as they grow older and face challenges in the world, helping make them stronger and healthier individuals.
 In addition, this keeps them away from mischief, the use of drugs, and other evils.

 According to Trillo, the sports program of Alaska Milk is part of the Company’s initiative in nation-building through discipline and well-rounded individuals with sound mind and sound body.
 The President and CEO, Wilfred Steven Uytengsu, is the Company’s staunchest proponent of being a well-rounded individual as he is a health buff and a tri-athlete champion.

 I asked Mr. Trillo how his company benefits from the program.
 He answered, “Of course, we would hope that the program will boost sales for our company, but more importantly, we are just happy that we contribute in nation-building through discipline and well-rounded individuals with sound mind and sound body.
 Our President and COO Wilfred Steven Uytengsu is our staunchest proponent of being a well-rounded individual.
 He is a health buff and a tri-athlete champion.”

 Success and Recognition

 The number of participants wanting to join the Alaska Power Camps is a quantifiable measure of the program’s success.
 What is more fulfilling is when you see so many smiling and laughing children enjoying the training and the competition.
-Alaska is quite proud of the fact that the program has been cited by the Philippine Sportswriters’ Association for its outstanding contribution to youth and sports development in the country, particularly on the grassroots level.
+Alaska Milk Corporation is proud of the fact that the program has been cited by the Philippine Sportswriters’ Association for its outstanding contribution to youth and sports development in the country, particularly on the grassroots level.